W427697/Discord-/docs/migration-guide.md

 This will:

-1. Upgrade your Storybook dependencies to the latest prerelease version
+1. Upgrade your Storybook dependencies to the latest version
 2. Run a collection of _automigrations_, which will:
    - Check for common upgrade tasks
    - Explain the necessary changes with links to more information